To The Members

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the order') issued by the Central Government of India in terms of Section 143(11) of the Companies Act 2013 wegive in the Annexure 'A' a statement on the matters specified in paragraphs 3 and 4of the Order to the extent applicable
+1. As required by the Companies (Auditor's Report) Order 2016 Othe order') issued bythe Central Government of India in terms of Section 143(11) of the Companies Act 2013 wegive in the Annexure 'A' a statement on the matters specified in paragraphs 3 and 4of the Order to the extent applicable

 a.
 We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 c.
 The Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with the books of account;

-d. in our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014;
+d.
+In our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014;